 • These skills can be developed in very young children.

 Teaching your child self-control is an important step on the path to self-regulation.
 Self-control is the ability to do what is appropriate rather than what your child wants to do.
-This includes keeping to the task at hand, reducing impulsive behaviour and teaching your child to pay attention despite distractions.
+This includes keeping to the task at hand, reducing impulsive behavior and teaching your child to pay attention despite distractions.

 How can you help your child?